-Online Master of Science in Computer Science at the University of Colorado Boulder
+Online Master of Engineering in Computer Science at the University of Colorado Boulder

 The University of Colorado Boulder (CU Boulder) is the flagship campus of the University of Colorado system and is globally recognized for its world-class research and a faculty that includes numerous Nobel Prize laureates.
 An innovator and leader in the distance education field for more than 45 years, CU-Boulder connects students to its campus from anywhere in the world anytime through its distance education delivery platform.